sbslee/fuc/docs/cli.rst

    $ fuc fuc-compf -h
    usage: fuc fuc-compf [-h] left right

    This command will compare the contents of two files.

    It will return 'True' if they are identical and 'False' otherwise.
-It essentially wraps the 'filecmp.cmp' method from Python.

    Usage examples:
      $ fuc fuc-compf left.txt right.txt